Cytnx-dev/Cytnx/Readme.md

     7. [Enhance] Add cuReduce for optimized reduction.
     8. [Enhance] Optimize performance for Mul_internal_cpu.
     9. [Enhance] Optimize performance for Div_internal_cpu.
+    10. [Fix] Bug in permute of UniTensor/Tensor with duplicate entries does not return error.

     v0.6.1
     1. [Enhance] add Scalar class (shadow)